Big Dry: Parched north faces 'cyclone lottery'

 Models suggested there could be some cyclone activity around the middle of next month.

 "Again, it's always a bit like a lottery.
-There might be a couple of cyclones swirling around in the Pacific, but your chances of getting beneficial rainfall from one of them are never going to be gauranteed," he said.
+There might be a couple of cyclones swirling around in the Pacific, but your chances of getting beneficial rainfall from one of them are never going to be guaranteed," he said.

 "However, the more that you have up there, the better your chances are - and it's probably just a matter of time before we see some moisture from one of these systems."